If there is no session listed for the area you wish to be trained in please contact unit.services@unisa.edu.au.

 For more information regarding Exams Management training please email exams.results@unisa.edu.au.

-A number of online training modules have been developed to assist staff involved in Graduate Research student administration.
+A number of online training modules have been developed to assist staff involved in Research Degree student administration.
 An overview and link to each of the modules is provided below.

-The HDR admissions training module is an introduction to the services and processes that the Graduate Research Admissions team offer to potential research students and to Academic Units, from application to enrolment.
+The HDR admissions training module is an introduction to the services and processes that the Research Degree Admissions team offer to potential research students and to Academic Units, from application to enrolment.

-For more information regarding graduate research admissions please email research.degrees@unisa.edu.au.
+For more information regarding research degree admissions please email research.degrees@unisa.edu.au.

-The Introduction to Research Administration Support training module provides an overview of the administration which supports the research student lifecylce.
-This module is designed to assist supervisors, REPLs, Deans of Research (or delegates) and Research Administrators.
+The Introduction to Research Administration Support training module provides an overview of the administration which supports the research student lifecycle.
+This module is designed to assist supervisors, RDCs, Deans of Research (or delegates) and Research Administrators.

 The Pagelets in Medici training module under the Candidate Management ribbon provides instructions on how to tailor a staff member's Classic Medici homepage to provide easy access to the regular student information needed.